KaungHtetHein116/Chord-App/README.md

+## Chords App

+`learn how markdown for writting README`

-this is test app for getting song lyrics with chords
+- this is test app for getting song lyrics with chords